lume/cli/README.md

 ## Requirements

 -   A Unix-like OS (not tested in Windows).
--   Node v13.2+ (might work with lower versions, not tested)
+-   Node v12.4+ or v13.2+ (might work with lower versions, not tested)
 -   NPM v5+ (might work with lower versions, not tested)
 -   If you don't have a graphical display (f.e. in Linux without a desktop on a continuous integration server) install xvfb for tests to run headlessly